nickbrazeau/NFBtools/README.md

 ## Installation
-To install the current version of _polyIBD_, first ensure that you have the R-package _devtools_:
+To install the current version of _NFBtools_, first ensure that you have the R-package _devtools_:
 ``` r
 install.packages("devtools")
 ```